cmoncrief/jadebars/README.md

 ##### Options:

+* `minify` - (boolean) Compress output files.
+Defaults to false.
 * `output` - (string) The path to the output file.
 If the path has a file extension, all files will be joined at that location.
 Otherwise, the path is assumed to be a directory.
+* `silent` - (boolean) Suppress all console output.
+Defaults to true.
 * `watch` - (boolean) Watch all files and directories for changes and recompile automatically.
 Defaults to false.
-* `silent` - (boolean) Suppress all console output.
-Defaults to true.

 ##### Example: